-1.1.1 The requirements of this Part apply to the floating offshore structures, subsequently referred to as "units", listed in 1.1.1, Part IV "Stability" of the FPU Rules.
+1.1.1 The requirements of this Part apply to FPU listed in 1.1.1, Part IV "Stability" of the FPU Rules.

-1.2.1 The definitions and explanations are given in the General Regulations for the Classification and Other Activity, in Part I "Classification" and Part V "Subdivision" of the RS Rules, in Part I "Classification" and Part V "Subdivision" of the MODU/FOP Rules taking MODU and FOP as FPU (if the FPU hull design corresponds to the types which are defined in 1.2, Part I"Classification" of the MODU/FOP Rules, and also in Part I "Classification", Part II "Hull" and Part III "Equipment, Arrangements and Outfit" of the FPU Rules).
+1.2.1 The definitions and explanations are given in the General Regulations for the Classification and Other Activity, Part I "Classification" and Part V "Subdivision" of the RS Rules, Part I "Classification" and Part V "Subdivision" of the MODU/FOP Rules, taking MODU and FOP as FPU (if the FPU hull design corresponds to the types, which are defined in 1.2, Part I "Classification" of the MODU/FOP Rules and also in Part I "Classification", Part II "Hull" and Part III "Equipment, Arrangements and Outfit" of the FPU Rules).